Jacob is now married to Laban’s two daughters, Rachel and Leah. Leah has had sons and Rachel has had no children.

 Jacob is treated like a piece of meat, almost as their slave with the job of producing sons.
 He’s even bought for an evening by Leah.
 He just goes along with it all.
 He seems to either like the idea or have long ago given up having the authority over it all.
 It might have been a very smart thing to try and stay out of the sister-wives drama created by Laban.

 Rachel finally has a son, Joseph.
 Instead of showing gratitude, she names him something like, “May I have another.”

 What’s going on here?
 We know that these sons will become the twelve tribes of Israel, the fathers of the nation of Israel.
 Jacob is the father of them all, the father of all Israelites.
-What is the heritage?
-A broken family with a lot of issues?
-Jealousy, multiple wives, and all born out of selfish desires.
+What is the heritage, a broken family with a lot of issues?
 The sisters want sons to show each other up.
 They aren’t seeking the Lord’s will.
 Rachel doesn’t wait on the Lord.
-We never hear about Jacob calling out to the Lord on her behalf for children as Isaac had done for Rebekah.
+We never hear about Jacob calling out to the Lord for children on her behalf as Isaac had done for Rebekah.

 Rachel is wrapping her very life around having children.
 That makes them an idol to her.
 It became all-consuming to the point she’d thought she would die if she didn’t have children.